xullnn/ls_pull_over_push/180/answers.md

 To keep the integrity and consistency of data and the relationships between tables in a database.

-19. How to view these things in psql console
+19. How to view these things in psql console?

   - all databases on your local machine
     - `\list`
   - all relations in a database in psql console?